nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### 3.2.9.
 Rescheduling a chapter: `reschedule`
 (by Jane)

+You can reschedule the due date of an existing chapter from the list of chapters.
+Rescheduling a chapter allows you to reschedule a chapter to an earlier or later date than the specified due date.
+You can do so by using the `reschedule` command, followed by the due date that you want to reschedule the chapter to.

+**Format:** `reschedule CHAPTER_INDEX DATE`

+Here are some key pointers:
+* `CHAPTER_INDEX` **must be a positive integer** 1, 2, 3, ...,
+and must be a valid index number for a chapter as displayed from the list of chapters.
+* `DATE` is the rescheduled due date of your chapter.
+* `DATE` should be in the format `yyyy-MM-dd`.

+**Example:**

+Let's say you want to reschedule the due date to `2020-12-20` for the chapter `Chapter 1`.
+1. Type `list` into the command prompt and press `Enter` to execute it.
+2. From the list of chapters displayed, you can see that the chapter `CHAPTER_INDEX` is 1.
+3. Next, you can type `reschedule 1 2020-12-20` into the command prompt and press `Enter` to execute it.
+4. After the due date of the chapter has been successfully rescheduled, the result will be displayed as shown.

 ### 3.3.
 Chapter Level

 #### 3.3.1.
 Adding a flashcard: `add`
 (by Jane)

+After adding a new chapter, the first thing you might want to do is to add a flashcard to the chapter.
+You can do so by using the `add` command, followed by the details of the flashcard.

+**Format:** `add q:QUESTION | a:ANSWER`

+Here are some key pointers:
+* `QUESTION` is the question of your flashcard.
+* `ANSWER` is the answer of your flashcard.
+* You need to type `q:` before the `QUESTION` parameter.
+* You need to type `a:` before the `ANSWER` parameter.
+* Having `|` between `q:QUESTION` and `a:ANSWER` is required.

+**Example:**

+Let's say you want to add a new flashcard with `1+1` as the `QUESTION` and `2` as the `ANSWER`:
+1. Type `add q:1+1 | a:2` into the command prompt and press `Enter` to execute it.
+2. After the flashcard has been successfully added to the chapter, the result will be displayed as shown.

 #### 3.3.2.
 Listing flashcards available: `list`
 (by Jane)

+After adding flashcards to the chapter, you can view the list of flashcards that you have for the chapter.
+You can do so by using the `list` command.

+**Format:** `list`

+Here are some key pointers:
+* You cannot type in any parameters after the `list` command.

+**Example:**

+Let's say you want to view all the flashcards for a chapter:
+1. Type `list` into the command prompt and press `Enter` to execute it.
+2. The result for the list of flashcards will be displayed as shown.

 #### 3.3.3.
 Editing a flashcard content: `edit`
 (by Jane)

+You can edit the question and/or answer of an existing flashcard from the list of flashcards.
+You can do so by using the `edit` command, followed by the details of the flashcard.

+**Format:** `edit FLASHCARD_INDEX q:QUESTION | a:ANSWER`

+Here are some key pointers:
+* `FLASHCARD_INDEX` **must be a positive integer** 1, 2, 3, ...,
+and must be a valid index number for a flashcard as displayed from the list of flashcards.
+* `QUESTION` is the edited question of your flashcard.
+* `ANSWER` is the edited answer of your flashcard.
+* You need to type `q:` before the `QUESTION` parameter.
+* You need to type `a:` before the `ANSWER` parameter.
+* Having `|` between `q:QUESTION` and `a:ANSWER` is required.
+* If the question or answer of your flashcard does not need to be edited, you do not need to type any content for the parameter `QUESTION` or `ANSWER`.

+**Example:**

+Let's say you want to edit the question to `2*1` for the flashcard that has `1+1` as the question and `2` as the answer.
+1. Type `list` into the command prompt and press `Enter` to execute it.
+2. From the list of flashcards displayed, you can see that the flashcard `FLASHCARD_INDEX` is 1.
+3. Next, you can type `edit 1 q:2*1 | a:` into the command prompt and press `Enter` to execute it.
+4. After the flashcard has been successfully edited, the result will be displayed as shown.

 #### 3.3.4.
 Removing a flashcard: `remove`
 (by Jia Ern)